KnightPointSystems/kps_playbook/submissions/submitting.md

 While we encourage substantive debate, we would like to avoid line-editing for grammar and/or style.
 We can review those aspects of content on the playbook pages themselves.

-A sample submission is provided in Engineering.
+A sample submission is provided in Engineering, [Test-Driven Development]("{site.baseurl}/submissions/engineering/TDD.md").